failpt/word-design-for-DNA-computing/README.md

   <img src="experiments/plots/cadical.png" width="32.93%">
 </p>

-I conclude that for larger sets, Kissat performs better when the ordering constraint *is enforced*, while CaDiCaL and Glucose are actually getting significantly slower, and that the current fastest option for finding them is unordered CaDiCaL.
+I conclude that for larger sets, Kissat performs better when the ordering constraint is enforced, while CaDiCaL and Glucose are actually getting significantly slower, and that the current fastest option for finding them is unordered CaDiCaL.

 You may find the `.cnf` for each size in `experiments/cnfs/` and the hyperfine reports in `experiments/logs/`.